You should reduce the lead time for your team, but it is essential to avoid costly errors. Below are a few tips for you and your team to consider.

 8. Set clear expectations.

 Sometimes, the client causes delays by requesting changes.
-When that happens, delays are often unavoidable but can still cause pressure to mount.
-Before beginning a project, let the client know that any changes requested may cause delays.
+When that happens, delays are often unavoidable — but they can still create mounting pressure.
+Before starting a project, let the client know that any changes requested may result in delays.